jules2689/trudeau/trudeau/2020-04-18/q_a.md

 ---

 **Question**:
 Ashley  CBC news.
 Harvard researchers have suggested that there needs to beat least 500.
-000 tests being done a day in the u.
-S. in order to safely reopen the economy.
+000 tests being done a day in the US in order to safely reopen the economy.
 What is the specific number of tests that Canada needs to hit daily to safely ease up restrictions here?

 **Answer**:
 I think every day we are working on new technologies.
 On better coordination, on accelerating the pace of testing.
 It has been somewhat uneven across the country.
 There are places that have done very, very well.
 There are some places that have faced challenges that they are busy overcoming.
 We are confident we are going to significantly ramp up testing.
 All the premiers recognize that extensive testing is an essential part of any plan to loosen the controls on people and start reopening or restarting the economy.
 This is something that the federal government is very much engaged in with the provinces, ensuring there are enough tests.
 There are enough swabs, there are enough reagents.
 These are the kinds of things that we are all working on together.
 We know we have to do much more than we are now and we are tracking towards doing that.